turingschool/backend-curriculum-site/module1/projects/black_thursday/iteration_1.markdown

 sales_analyst.average_average_price_per_merchant # => BigDecimal
 ```

+---

 ### Which are our *Golden Items*?

-Given that our platform is going to charge merchants based on their sales, expensive items are extra exciting to us.
-Which are our "Golden Items", those two standard-deviations above the average item price?
+Given that our platform is going to charge merchants based on their sales, expensive items are *extra* exciting to us.
+So, which are our "Golden Items", those items that are __two__ standard deviations above the average item price?
 Return the item objects of these "Golden Items".

 ```ruby
 sales_analyst.golden_items # => [<item>, <item>, <item>, <item>]